Docking (dog): Purpose

 Historically, tail docking was thought to prevent rabies, strengthen the back, increase the animal's speed, and prevent injuries when ratting, fighting, and baiting.

 Tail docking is done in modern times either for prophylactic, therapeutic, cosmetic purposes, and/or to prevent injury.
 For dogs that work in the field, such as some hunting dogs, herding dogs, or terrier dogs, tails can collect burrs and foxtails, causing pain and infection and, due to the tail's wagging, may be subject to abrasion or other injury while moving through dense brush or thickets.
 Bones in the tail can also be broken by pulling or impact in the field, causing spinal injury to the tail.
 The American Veterinary Medical Association (the largest veterinary professional organization in the United States), disputes these justifications, saying "These justifications for docking working dogs' tails lack substantial scientific support.
 In the largest study to date on tail injuries in dogs the incidence was 0.23% and it was calculated that approximately 500 dogs need to be docked to prevent one tail injury."

 Modern practice

-Docking of puppies younger than 10 to 14 days old is routinely carried out by both breeders and veterinarians without anesthesia.
+Docking of puppies at 3 to 5 days old is routinely carried out by both breeders and veterinarians without anesthesia.

 While the tails of some working dogs are docked to prevent injury or infection, the tails of larger dogs commonly used for guard work or protection work (not to be confused with patrol work where a handler can provide secondary aid) may be docked to prevent their tails from being grabbed in a fight.
 This is most common in the Rottweiler, Doberman Pinscher, Bandog, Cane Corso, Boerboel, etc.